 Introduction to counseling theories and techniques as used in a variety of settings.
 The class works together as a therapeutic group and practices skills that are covered in the readings, lectures, films, and discussions.
-Prerequisites: HSE 202 and PSY 245.
-(Formerly HS 250)
+Prerequisites: HSE 202 and PSY 245 both with a grade of "C" or better.